VCTLabs/vct-enclustra-bsp-platform/README.rst

 * clone this repo with -b <branch>
 * cd repo/
 * create .venv with ``tox -e dev``
-* edit the KAS configuration file ``meta-project/build.yml``
+* view/edit the KAS configuration file ``layers/meta-user-aa1/build.yml``

-1. comment the machine key at the top (if not correct)
+Defaults are now the custom machine and user layer image, along with ``qspi`` as default build config.
+User build knobs include:

-2. uncomment the desired machine key, eg: ``me-aa1-270-2i2-d11e-nfx3``
+1. the desired machine key, eg: ``me-aa1-270-2i2-d11e-nfx3``
-3. do the same with the ``UBOOT_CONFIG`` env key, ie, choose the boot media
+2. the ``UBOOT_CONFIG`` env key setting for build cfg and boot media
-4. save and exit

 * check the contents of ``build/local.conf`` and ``build/bblayers.conf``
-  and adjust as needed.
+  and adjust as needed

-* run ``tox -e dev -- build`` to build refdes image for selected machine
+* run ``tox -e qspi`` to build the minimal devel image

 Run KAS directly without Tox
 ============================